Ghee

 Method:

-1. Place butter in a pan on low to medium heat and simmer for around 30-40 minutes, do not cover.
-The butter will have frothy foam on top.
+1. Place butter in a pot on medium heat.
+From the moment it starts to bubble, simmer for around 30-40 minutes, do not cover.
+Initially, the butter will have frothy foam on top.

-2. Towards the end, the foam will change from frothy to a drier consistency.
-This is when you can start removing it (use a small sieve or spoon).
-Keep doing that for as long as more foam gathers on top.
-Remove from heat when no more foam comes to the top and set aside for 10 minutes.
+2. Towards the end, the foam will change its consistency to more dry.
+This is when you can remove it (use a small sieve or spoon).

-3. Slowly pour the golden ghee into a jar but discard the solid residue that has settled at the bottom.
+4. Slowly pour the golden ghee into a jar.
+Discard the solid residue that has settled at the bottom.

 Note: